 - What deformity is apparent at the knee?
 Look for swelling and deformity at the distal thigh and knee.

 - Assess distal neurovascular status.
 Assess vascular status by checking dorsalis pedis, posterior tibialis, and popliteal pulses.
-Lack of pulses compared to contralateral limb may indicate a ruptured vessel.
+Lack of pulses compared to the contralateral limb may indicate a ruptured vessel.
 Test motor function of gastro/soleus, tibialis anterior, extensor hallucis longus, and flexor hallucis longus.
 Test sensory function of the lower limb.